chenge/simple-ruby-guide-zh/RustLittleBook.md

 This book adopts a minimalist style and does not seek encyclopedia.
 The goal is to have a basic understanding after the completion of the course.
 Hope is an easy way to finish in two or three days.

-Refer to ["Study by Rust"] (https://rustwiki.org/zh-CN//rust-by-example/index.html), [RustPrimer] (https://rustcc.gitbooks.io /rustprimer/content/) Two books, please go to more content.
+Refer to ["Study by Rust"](https://rustwiki.org/zh-CN//rust-by-example/index.html), [RustPrimer](https://rustcc.gitbooks.io /rustprimer/content/) Two books, please go to more content.

 ## Chapter 1: Basics
 When you start reading, you have some interest.